msequeir/portfolio-msequeir/docs/blogs/blog1.md

 # Understanding RESTful APIs: The Backbone of Modern Web Development

-I wanted to give a little insight into RESTful APIs since I worked with them this past summer and I feel like this is a good opporutnity for me to better understand how they work if I do a little reseach and try to explain it.
-Before we get into RESTful APIs we need to touch on APIs or Application Programming Interface.
+I wanted to give a little insight into RESTful APIs since I worked with them this past summer and I feel like this is a good opportunity for me to better understand how they work if I try to explain it.
+Before we get into RESTful APIs we need to touch on APIs or Application Programming Interfaces.
 APIs are crucial for enabling communication between different software systems.

 ## What is a RESTful API?

 REST stands for Representational State Transfer and its and architectural style that uses standard HTTP methods to enable interaction between clients and servers.
-A RESTful API is exceptional since it allows developers to access web services in a straightforward manner.
+A RESTful API is so useful because it allows developers to access web services in a straightforward manner.

 ## Key Characteristics of RESTful APIs: